Dental Technology Glossary

 A payment workflow where the patient pays in response to a text message.

-Text-to-pay is the general category that includes PayLink and similar systems.
+Text-to-pay is the general category that includes payment links and similar systems.
 The common pattern: the practice sends a balance notification via SMS, the patient taps a link or replies with payment intent, and the transaction completes without requiring a phone call, paper statement, or office visit.

 The power of text-to-pay is speed.
 Where paper statements may take weeks to produce a payment (if at all), text-to-pay resolves balances within minutes of sending the message.